graffiti75/graffiti75/README.md

 - ⚡ Fun fact: ...
 -->

 - 🔭 I’m currently working on [Udacity](https://www.udacity.com/) as a Code Reviewer since July 2016.
-I am also working as Android Instructor for [Elaborata Informática](https://www.elaborata.com.br/).
+I am also working as an Android Instructor.
-- 💬 Ask me about Native Android Development, with Kotlin and Java.
+- 💬 Ask me about Native Android Development with Kotlin.
+- 🌱 I’m currently learning Python, Web, and iOS in my free time.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/rodrigocericatto/) and [Gmail](graffiti75@gmail.com).
 - [Here](https://g.dev/RodrigoCericattoKonzen) is my Google Developer account.